srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_7_Lab.md

    ![](Images/az303-07-01.png)

-    > **Note**: Make sure you replace the value of Deployment-id.
-You can find value of Deployment-id the in the Environment Details tab
+    > **Note**: Replace the Deployment-id with your deployment id given in environment detail page

 1. From the Cloud Shell pane, run the following to identify the user principal name of the newly created Azure AD user:

    ```powershell